devaprasath-it21/HANDWRITTEN-TEXT-RECOGNITION/README.md

 INSPIRATION:

   Our main inspiration is Doctor's Handwriting and the judgement of the judges which is very difficult to understand.
-The OCR will help us to identify those handwritten words and convert it into normal text.
+The OCR will help us to identify those handwritten words and convert it into normal text.Applications of offline handwriting recognition are numerous reading postal addresses, bank check amounts Doctor's prescription and forms.
+Furthermore, OCR plays an important role for digital libraries, allowing the entry of image textual information into computers by digitization, image restoration, and recognition methods.

 TECH STACK:

 1.PRE-PROCESSING
    Extract the text from the image and process it